CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/10-implementing-role-based-access-control.md

 ### Creating Custom Permissions
 To keep things simple, we will use Swagger to create the Permissions.

-Capabilities are synonymous with Permissions in the UI, so use the payload below with “Swagger -> IDM Microservice -> Roles -> POST /idm/api/v1/roles/capabilities” to create the Permissions.
+Capabilities are synonymous with Permissions in the UI, so use the payload below with **Swagger -> IDM Microservice ->Roles -> POST /idm/api/v1/roles/capabilities** to create the Permissions.

 ```json
 {